Aeropostal Alas de Venezuela

-Aeropostal Alas de Venezuela C.A. is a state-owned airline of Venezuela based in Torre Polar Oeste in Caracas, Venezuela.
+Aeropostal Alas de Venezuela C.A. is a state-owned airline of Venezuela based in Torre Polar Oeste in Caracas.
 It operates domestic services and international services in the Caribbean.
 Its main base is Simón Bolívar International Airport.
-The airline ceased operations on September 24, 2017, after 88 years of service due to its financial position.
-On August 8, 2018, the company announced that it would begin scheduled service again, first to Havana, Cuba, with three weekly flights.
+The airline ceased operations on 24 September 2017, after 88 years of service due to its financial position.
+On 8 August 2018, the company announced that it would begin scheduled service again, first to Havana, Cuba, with three weekly flights.

 History

 Early history

 Venezuela was one of the first South American nations to resort to commercial aviation as an effective means of transportation.
 In 1929, the French company Aéropostale (known as Lignes Aériennes Latécoère until 1927), then under the leadership of its owner Marcel Bouilloux-Lafont, arrived in Venezuela.
 Aéropostale viewed Venezuela as the ideal bridge to link South America with the Caribbean islands of Guadeloupe and Martinique.
-This idea materialized on July 3, 1929.
+This idea materialized on 3 July 1929.
 Three Latécoère 28's carried out the first flights of the new airline, although some Latécoère 26s were also used in those earlier routes.
-On December 31, 1933, the Venezuelan government purchased the airline after the French government inexplicably decided to stop subsidizing it.
+On 31 December 1933, the Venezuelan government purchased the airline after the French government inexplicably decided to stop subsidizing it.